MukitCSTE/UVicSENG360Labs/lab07/index.md

 print '</body></html>'
 ```

 Load the script.
 Now inspect the cookies in your browser to make sure the cookie was set.
-(In Firefox you can find the cookies in Options > Privacy > Show Cookies.)
+(In Firefox you can find the cookies in Preferences > Privacy > Show Cookies.)
 Make sure the cookie is set.

+- You may need to change the Remember History option on the Privacy tab to Use custom settings for history.

 Let us create another web page to test it.
 This time we will call it `xssForm2.cgi`